 Secondly, many of us do not yet realize the value of our natural and cultural heritage.
-These are actually treasures on the global scale.
-There are only 2 millions of Latvians living in the land that is by one-third bigger than let’s say Netherlands or Switzerland.
+These are actually treasures on a global scale.
+There are only 2 million of Latvians living in the land that is by one-third bigger than let’s say Netherlands or Switzerland.
 There are even fewer Estonians: around 1.4 million left.
-Hence our lands cannot be called overpopulated.
+Hence by no means, our lands cannot be called overpopulated.
 This is why sometimes we take our nature values as something for granted.
 Yet for off-the-beaten-path travelers, Baltic nature and cultural heritage might be a huge discovery and a truly pristine runaway.

 The Baltic nations and particularly Latvians are somehow reluctant speaking about themselves.
 This is so unless you get to know us more closely on some informal grounds like in a private party or public event.

 Yet if you plan your trips in advance you might be lucky enough to see different Latvians.
 You may schedule a visit to Latvia during UNESCO recognized Song and Dance Festival.
-It is held once in every four years.
-The next one will take place from 30 June until 8 July 2018.
-So, hurry up!
+It is held once every five years.
+The latest one took place on July 2018.
+Plan your visit to see the next one in 2023!

 7 Reasons Why Baltic Coastline Is So Special

-So why is the coastline of the Baltic States so special?
+So why is the coastline of the Baltic States and coastal hiking so special here?
 Here are 7 reasons for that:

-- In the summertime, the sun rises around 5 a.m. sets only around 10 or even 11 p.m.
+#2: In the summertime, the sun rises around 5 a.m. sets only around 10 or even 11 p.m.
 So you have plenty of time for any outdoors’ activity.
-Sunset on the south-west coast of Latvia

-- Diverse Latvian, Estonian and Lithuanian coastline gives vast opportunities for coastal hiking.
+#3: Diverse Latvian, Estonian and Lithuanian coastline give vast opportunities for coastal hiking.
 Most of the hiking places are easy to reach.
 Hence, you can hike the entire Baltic Sea coast or any of its section.
 It’s all your choice.

-- Baltic States are still very affordable!
-You can travel here for a fraction of the costs that you would spend let’s say in neighbouring Scandinavia.
+#5: The Baltic States are still very affordable!
+You can travel here for a fraction of the costs that you would spend let’s say in neighboring Scandinavia.

-- As said we do not have many people here.
+#6: As mentioned above we do not have many people here.
 Thus, apart from the beaches around some bigger cities, there is plenty of space for spending your time in serenity and pristine nature.
-Being Nordic people, Latvians and Estonians are friendly but also rather shy.
+Being Nordic people, Latvians and Estonians are friendly but also reserved.
 Thus, you are unlikely to be bothered much on your trip not to speak about tourist crowds – not existent here at all.
 You can find almost empty remote beaches even on the hottest summer days.

-- The coastline of the Baltic Sea is diverse.
-There are wide sandy beaches and stony seashore.
-On your way, you’ll find old pine forests, grey dunes, swampy areas of wet coastal meadows and even cliffs.
-You’ll find sites important for migratory birds.
+#7: The Baltic coastline is diverse.
+There is a mix of wide sandy beaches and stony seashores.
+You’ll find old pine forests, grey dunes, swampy areas of wet coastal meadows and even cliffs here.
+You’ll also find sites important for migratory birds.
 This will be a dessert for any avid bird watcher.

 As everywhere in Northern Europe the weather here can be unpredictable.
 There can be gorgeous sunny days and it can rain several days in a row.
 Check the weather forecast before you go!
 Still, it is in no way guaranteed that the weather will be as you hoped for!
 Yet, as we say here “there is no bad weather for being in nature, there is only inappropriate clothing”.

-Note also that with the words “hottest summer days” above I mean our Latvian-Nordic interpretation of what is “hot” weather, of course.
+Note also that with the words “hottest summer days” above I mean our Latvian-Nordic interpretation of what is “hot” weather.
 Depending on how “heat” prone you are these are the rare occasions when the temperatures exceed some 25 degrees Celsius (77 degrees Fahrenheit).
 Sometimes during hot summers, it can exceed 30 degrees C (86 degrees F).
 While on the coldest winter days in January and February it can be as cold as minus 30 degrees C (minus 22 F).
-These are very rare extremes though.
+These are rather rare extremes though.
 Normally we have moderate temperatures excellent for hiking.